oasisprotocol/old-docs/src/tutorials/deploy-solidity.md

 npm install truffle-hdwallet-provider
 ```

-Add the Oasis Network as one of the networks (within module.exports) in your configuration file.
+Add the Oasis Network as one of the networks (listed under `module.exports`) in your configuration file.
 If you want the default network to be the Oasis Network, call it the development network.
 Otherwise, you will need to specify it with a flag later on.

 ```js
 module.exports = {